smithandrobot/sr_site/src/documents/carousels/portfolio.html.md

 ---
 title: Portfolio
-subtitle: then a label inline
+subtitle: then a label inline then a label inline then a label inline
 slides:
     - k12lab
     - thoughtworks